List of Courage the Cowardly Dog characters: Mr. Nasty

-Mr. Nasty is a character created by Benton Tarantella from Eustace's true evil essence.
+Mr. Nasty (voiced by Arthur Anderson) is a character created by Benton Tarantella from Eustace's evil essence.
 He is similar to Eustace (both in identity and personality), only with sunglasses in place of his eyeglasses, blue skin, and a deeper voice.
-After Mr. Nasty is brought into existence, he co-stars in Tarantella's reality TV show Angry Nasty People alongside Eustace, in which they both mistreat Courage and Muriel.
+After Nasty is brought into existence, he co-stars in Tarantella's reality TV show Angry Nasty People alongside Eustace, in which they both mistreat Courage and Muriel.